Arya1011/Flask_Blog/README.md

-Fullstack Flask Blogging Application .
-Uses HTML,CSS and Bootstrap4 for frontend.SQL alchemy is used as the ORM for the project.Allows users to perform CRUD operations for thier posts and also their profile pictures
+###Flask Blog
+>Fullstack Flask Blogging Application .Allows users to perform CRUD operations on their posts and pictures.Provides user authentication, email-based registration features.

+#Front End
+*Built using HTML5 and CSS3 templates along with the Flask Jinja templating engine

+#Back End
+*Built using Flask.SQLite is used as the database for storing user info.
+SQLAlchemy is being used as the ORM for creating easy to use Python object representation models of the database.